royalfalcon1146/data-analytics-case-studies/README.md

 # Data Analytics Case Studies
-This is a collection of data analytics projects I did in my free time using Python and its libraries: Pandas, Matplotlib
+This is a collection of data analytics projects I did in my free time using Python and its libraries: Pandas, Matplotlib, Seaborn

 [My LinkedIn](https://www.linkedin.com/in/albraa-alsakor-90b218212/)